 Historically, in the 17th century, Jack-o’-lantern as a term was possibly applied to the night watchmen who roamed the streets with their lanterns.
 Inspired by this ‘categorization’, the word was colloquially also used for the then-perceived mysterious phenomenon of light (basically the oxidation of methane and phosphine) seen over peat bogs and swamps.
 All known as will-o’-the-wisp, such strange illuminating patterns were often associated with sightings of elemental spirits and even ghosts.

-Over time, a popular legend was contrived that involved one blacksmith named Stingy Jack and his objectionable dealings with the Devil, which led him to a cursed existence guided only by a single burning coal.
+Over time, a popular legend was contrived that involved one blacksmith named Stingy Jack and his objectionable dealings with the Devil, which led him to a cursed existence guided only by a lump of single burning coal.
 Jack put this coal inside a hollowed-out turnip and thus together they were known as the ‘Jack of the Lantern’ or Jack-o’-lantern.

 9) Apples and Fortune-Telling –

 Given the strong association of Halloween’s history with the enigmatic ‘unknown’, it shouldn’t come as a surprise that many of the original rituals and games were based on the esoteric concept of augury and divination.
-One of such ‘exercises’ involved apple-bobbing, a fun activity that originated from the 17th-century era British Isles and carried over to Colonial America as a popular form of fortune-telling.
+One of such ‘exercises’ involved apple-bobbing, a fun activity that originated from the 17th-century British Isles and carried over to Colonial America as a popular form of fortune-telling.
 To that end, it was believed that the first person who could pluck the floating apple with the mouth would be the first one to get married among the participants.

 Talking of marriage, another popular game involving maidens entailed the peeling of apples at midnight.
 The continuous peels tossed over the shoulders were supposed to spell out the first letter of the name of their future husbands.
-The foretelling of spouses was also made popular by slightly disturbing practices like mirror gazing on the Halloween night, with the reflection believed to provide a fleeting glimpse of their future partner (or a skull, if they were destined to die before marriage).
+The foretelling of spouses was also made popular by slightly disturbing practices like mirror-gazing on the Halloween night, with the reflection believed to provide a fleeting glimpse of their future partner (or a skull, if they were destined to die before marriage).

 10) Movie and Other Influences –